-The beauty of doing nothing is that it teaches to you t clear your mind and relqax.
+The beauty of doing nothing is that it teaches to you t clear your mind and relax.
 It allows your mind the freedom to “not know”, for a brief period of time.
-Just like your body, your mind needs an occassional break from itws hectic routine.
+Just like your body, your mind needs an occasional break from its hectic routine.
 When you allow your mind to take a break, it comes back stronger, sharper, more focussed and creative.

 Many of us confuse non-attachment with not caring.
 In actuality the two are completely different. not caring suggests apathy: “I couldn’t care less.
 It does’nt matter to me”.
 Non attachment, on the other hand means something else.

 “I’ll do everything possible, I’ll do my best to succeed.
 But, if I don’t, that’s okay, too”.

 Being non-attached creates emotional freedom.
 It means holding on tightly but letting go lightly.
 It suggests trying hard, really caring, but at the same time being completely willing to let go of the outcome.

 When you are angry or frustrated at the one we love, something else is secretly going on beneath the surface -= we’re angry or frustrated at ourselves.
 But because it’s easier to put the blame on someone else, and our partner is the person closet to us, we often blame them instead of looking in the mirror and facing the facts.

 People who learn not to sweat the small stuff with family and around the home have an enormouse edge in life.
 They expend far less energy being irritated and frustrated and have more left over for having fun and being productive and loving.
 The energy that used to be spent being “stressed out” is now focused on creativity and the creation of joyful experiences and memories.